 One Friday in April, at 5:30 a.m., Kim Demars got a phone call from a horse.
 A sensor attached to the mare triggered the call, a “foal alert,” signaling that the mare had gone into labor.
 The team assembled at the barn; soon after, the foal arrived, long-legged and healthy at more than 100 pounds.

 - Mandatory Labels Reduce GMO Food Fears

 - College of Agriculture and Life Sciences graduates urged to listen carefully, stay curious

-- College of Agriculture and Life Sciences Honors Outstanding Alumni
+- College of Agriculture and Life Sciences Honors Outstanding Students and Alumni

 - next ›